SubArachnoid Space

 SubArachnoid Space was a San Francisco, California-based psychedelic rock band founded in 1996 by Mason Jones, the owner of the independent music label Charnel Music.
 Initially the band was a trio (Mason Jones: guitar, Jason Stein: bass, Michelle Schreiber: drums) and the debut 7" single release was by the trio.
 Before the band's first live show, performed at KFJC radio, second guitarist Melynda Jackson joined.
-That quartet toured for a few years before Michelle moved to Texas and Jason left to pursue other interests.
-Chris Van Huffle joined as drummer and Andey Koa Stephens took over role on bass.
-The role of bassist shifted several times when Stephens left in 2002 to work with David Starfire, but the rest of the lineup remained consistent until 2003, when Mason left the group so they could tour more.
-Shortly thereafter the band's core of Melynda and Chris relocated to Portland Oregon, where they continued to perform, tour and release albums.
+The quartet toured for several years until Michelle moved to Texas and Jason left to pursue other interests.
+Chris Van Huffle then joined as the drummer, and Andy Koa Stephens took over on bass.
+After Stephens left in 2002 to work with David Starfire, the bassist role changed several times, but the rest of the lineup remained stable until 2003, when Mason departed to allow the band to tour more extensively.
+Shortly after, the band's core members, Melvyn and Chris, relocated to Portland, Oregon, where they continued to perform, tour, and release albums.
 The band completed a fall tour of the US with the Italian group OVO in September/October 2009 before disbanding on August 13, 2010.
 This was accompanied by a farewell show at Mississippi studios.
 Melynda Jackson and Chris Van Huffle went on to form Eight Bells.